wizgurl101/react-expense-app/README.md

 ## About the project

-This project was one I coded while following along Academind's React the Complete Guide course.
+This project was coded while following along the react basic section of Academind's React the Complete Guide course.

 ## What have I learnt from this project